yu5uf1440/ContosoAir/README.md

 [![Build Status](https://dev.azure.com/kayahresources0169/kayahresources/_apis/build/status/yu5uf1440.ContosoAir?branchName=master)](https://dev.azure.com/kayahresources0169/kayahresources/_build/latest?definitionId=1&branchName=master)

 # This project is retired, archived, and no longer supported.
-You are welcome to continue to use and fork the repository.
+You are welcome to continue to use and fork the repository

 # Microsoft.Github CI Demo